ibrahim-kocyigit/ibm-data-science-professional-certificate/01-what-is-data-science/course-notes.md

 # WHAT IS DATA SCIENCE

-# Defining Data Science and What Data Scientists Do
+# Module 1: Defining Data Science and What Data Scientists Do

 ## Defining Data Science
 Defining data science is not easy.
 A lot of experts in the field still have conflicting definitions.
 The definition we'll go with in this course (and for now) is the following: